PisanA/junit-webpage/index.md

 ### Breakdown
 Every assignment will utilize two repositories to provide the starter files and testing framework.
 Please use those repositories as a base for working on your next upcoming assignment.
-- [junit-demo-starter](https://github.com/PisanA/junit-demo-starter) ("starter repository"): This repository contains all the files provided to students as a starter code.
+- [junit-demo-starter](https://github.com/PisanA/junit-demo-starter) (**Public** "starter repository"): This repository contains all the files provided to students as a starter code.
 The beauty of this layout allows all Java files to be distributed at root level.
 Students do not need to dig into folders to find their needed files.
   - [.github/workflows/testreport.yml](https://github.com/PisanA/junit-demo-starter/blob/master/.github/workflows/testreport.yml): Updating the `parent_repo` environment variable sets the location where the JUnit tests are located.
-- [junit-demo-tests](https://github.com/PisanA/junit-demo-tests) ("tests repository"): This repository contains the testing framework toe execute Junit tests on student repositories.
+- [junit-demo-tests](https://github.com/PisanA/junit-demo-tests) (**Private** "tests repository"): This repository contains the testing framework toe execute Junit tests on student repositories.
   - [src/main/java](https://github.com/PisanA/junit-demo-tests/tree/master/src/main/java): Where solution files are held.
 Can help with developing the assignment to determine if the assignment solution will pass the given JUnit tests.
   - [src/test/java](https://github.com/PisanA/junit-demo-tests/tree/master/src/test/java): Contains the JUnit test that will run on the assignment.
 Please name all your JUnit tests to end with `Test` in the class names.
 Such as `MainTest.java`, or `StudentTest.java`, etc.
     - [MainTest.java](https://github.com/PisanA/junit-demo-tests/blob/master/src/test/java/MainTest.java): Please see this annotated file to learn more about writing JUnit tests to capture scanner input, printing, and more.